apptainer/singularity-userdocs/contributing.rst

     $ git clone https://github.com/your-username/singularity.git \
       cd singularity/

-Cloning the repo will create an exact copy of the Singularity repository at that moment. in the event that you need to update a master branch, you will need to follow the next steps:
+Cloning the repo will create an exact copy of the Singularity repository at that moment.
+In the event that you need to update a branch, you will need to follow the next steps:

 .. code-block:: none